WingLim/cusdis-telegram-bot/README.md

 > These features are based on saving approve link with token to a redis server.
 >
-> We will automatically delete the approve link to protect your privacy.
+> We will automatically delete the approve link which is saved in redis to protect your privacy.

 1. Approve comment in bot
 2. Append comment in bot